andrewcollodel/Lessons-learnt/README.md

 The dataset cleaned and processed dataset contains 66,057 records and 5 fields

 #### Project outcome: failure but a lesson well learnt.
-The project was a failure because I ignored the imbalanced in the Success/failure ration in the response variable.
-I will complete the project but this time working from the source cited below to resolve the problem
+The initial attempt at this project was unsuccessful due to the oversight of the imbalance in the Success/Failure ratio within the response variable.
+I intend to revisit and complete the project, addressing this issue by following the correct methodology.

-The Success response variable is imbalanced (90% sucess and 10% failure) but it is important to preserve that imbalance as it informs the model of the likelihood of a startup succeeding or failing.
+The Success response variable is imbalanced, with 90% indicating success and 10% indicating failure.
+It is crucial to maintain this imbalance as it provides the model with essential information regarding the likelihood of a startup succeeding or failing but the response variable must be correctly weighted something I neglected to do.
 Source: https://medium.com/towards-data-science/weighted-logistic-regression-for-imbalanced-dataset-9a5cd88e68b

 #### Model Results